jeffrypaul37/Hospital-Manager/README.md

-# Hospital-Management-System
+# Hospital Manager
-A computerized hospital management system to automate certain tasks in hospitals and clinics.
+This is a Python-based hospital management system that automates tasks in hospitals and clinics.

 # Software Requirements